 Because of the high level of expertise required to become an RD/RDN, these are the only nutrition experts who can give valid medical diagnoses and treatments.
 For example, if you want help managing diabetes or suspect that you have the symptoms of gastrointestinal disease, it's best to seek an RD/RDN who can diagnose you.

-A registered dietitian nutritionist has the highest level of credentials in nutrition science.
+A registered dietitian nutritionist has the highest level of credentials in the nutrition field.
 Here are the qualifications they're required to attain.

 Bachelor's or graduate degree in nutrition or a related field